EstDavid/Project7_FlightSurety/README.md

 ![initial airlines list](images/2_AirlineRegistry_Registering.PNG)

 In order to fund, or activate and airline, we click on the corresponding 'Activate' button once it is registered.
 A new form appears under the airline which allows to specify the amount to funding that we want to send.
-We click on 'Send' and the airline is activated.
+We click on 'Fund' and the airline is activated.

 ![initial airlines list](images/2_AirlineRegistry_Activating.PNG)